Sheri98/systemadmincarrierpath/Part.md

     - #### any hardware error displayed on the screen
     - #### starts before the motherboards video card is activated and it si the first thig you will see.
     - ### BEEP codes:
-      - #### beeps are used before the system video has been intilized; for serious fa tla error ; there are series of beep patterns;
+      - #### beeps are used before the system video has been intilized; for serious fatla error ; there are series of beep patterns;
       - Long - Memory failure; one long and two short - video card faiure;
      - ### POST errors
      - ### POST CARDS: